As an entrepreneur, I just completed my annual goal review and goal setting exercise.

 Husband and wife both made 6 figures.
 In Ontario unfortunately, $150K payroll would give you $100K of take-home income.
-If you’re also making an RRSP contribution and paying for additional benefits, this $100K can be less.
+If you’re also making a contribution and paying for additional benefits, this $100K can be less.

 $100K is roughly equivalent to $8,300 per month as spending.
 A pretty decent amount, isn’t it?

 If both husband and wife are netting the same amount, you’re doing REALLY well.

 This isn’t true when this couple has the following:

 - Two kids were in private school, each costing $20K each annual tuition fees, plus all the incidental cost.
 Easily $4K per month.

 - Large home in GTA with an $800K mortgage.
 Easily $3,500 to $4,000 per month.